-In order to ensure a smooth transition from the hospital to your nursing facility or rehabilitation center, you should complete the following tasks before checking in to our hospital.
+In order to ensure a smooth transition from St. Anthony's to your nursing facility or rehabilitation center, you should complete the following tasks before checking into our hospital.

-- Identify three skilled nursing facilities with which you feel comfortable, and which can provide the services needed by total hip replacement patients. - Call your insurance company to ensure it will cover your stay at these facilities. - If possible, visit each of these facilities before your surgery.
+- Identify three skilled nursing facilities with which you feel comfortable, and which can provide the services needed by total knee replacement patients. - Call your insurance company to ensure it will cover your stay at these facilities. - If possible, visit each of these facilities before your surgery.
 If a personal visit is not possible, call to place yourself on their admissions lists.
 The staff of these facilities will need your name, date of surgery and possible date of discharge from St. Anthony's.
-(Most hip replacement patients are discharged from St. Anthony's three to four days after surgery.)
+(Most knee replacement patients are discharged from St. Anthony's three to five days after surgery.)

-When you arrive at St. Anthony's, give your nurse or social worker a list of the facilities you have contacted.
+When you arrive at the hospital, give your nurse or case manager/social worker a list of the facilities you have contacted.
 Use the form below.